 Shopping online – Have you thought about ordering your food online for the Summer Holidays.
 It’s hard getting a chance to nip to the shops with a family in tow and also they seem to eat you out of house and home.
 So being able to order in food regularly saves your sanity and also cuts your bills down as shopping with little hands that add to your trolley can mount up quickly.

 Easier said than done at times.
-Clear some time down to have your hair cut, nails done, child free lunch or even spa day if you’re lucky!
+Clear some time down to have your hair cut, nails done or a child free walk with a friend.
 Or just keep it simple by making the most of reading a book at nap time.
 Do a few things for yourself at the start of July as shortly the Summer Holidays will be here and you will be short on any me time.